-Induced After-Death Communication (IADC®) can help you experience a reconnection with a deceased family member, friend or anyone whose death has affected you.
+Induced After-Death Communication (IADC®) can help you experience a reconnection with a deceased family member, friend or anyone else whose death has affected you.

-The process was discovered in 1995 by Dr. Allan Botkin, Psy.D., while working with veterans in a V.A. hospital.
+The process of IADC was discovered and developed in 1995 by Dr. Allan Botkin, Psy.D., while working with veterans in a V.A. hospital.
 The benefits experienced by clients were so extensive that soon thereafter Dr. Botkin started training other psychologists, social workers and clinical therapists in the use of this treatment.
 I have been trained and certified by Dr. Botkin.
 His book Induced After Death Communication, A Miraculous Therapy for Grief and Loss is available in bookstores.

 Your grief and/or trauma does not have to be recent in order to experience the benefits of the IADC procedure.
 In fact the death may have occurred at some point in the past and you may currently feel resolved with only an occasional and contained sense of loss.
 It’s important to note that the deceased need not have been a loved one or a close friend in order for you to benefit.
 It may have been a conflictual or even traumatic relationship or event, and in some cases you may not even have met them.
 Veterans and others who have experienced great trauma are among those who report experiencing resolution and freedom.